Notes regarding analog equipment - shielding and earth

 A list of exemplary measures, taking into account the information provided above, which may be considered in order to reduce interference, is provided below.

 - Temporal effectiveness: the effectiveness of implemented measures may reduce over time and should therefore be checked regularly, particularly in the event of anomalies.
-Negative influencing factors include broken wire, oxidation at contact points, mechanical damage, change in earthing characteristics, change in environment (new interference sources?), etc.
+Negative influencing factors include wire break, oxidation at contact points, mechanical damage, change in earthing characteristics, change in environment (new interference sources?), etc.

 - Selected reference potential